Audetas/KRelay/PLUGIN DOCUMENTATION.md

 The Serializer class is static and contains many useful serializations:
 - Dictionary Tiles [TileName => TileId].
 All the different types of tiles in the game.
 - Dictionary Items [ItemName => ItemId].
 All the different items in the game.
-- Dictionary Object [ObjectName => ObjectId].
+- Dictionary Objects [ObjectName => ObjectId].
 All the different game objects in the game.
+- Dictionart Enemies [EnemyName => EnemyId].
+ALl the different enemies in the game.
 - Packets.
 Methods GetPacketPacketType(id), GetPacketId(type)
 - Servers.
 Methods GetServerByFullName(fullName), GetServerByShortName(shortName)